NFL Free Agents 2019: Grades for Thursday's Signings & Landing Spot Predictions

 Free agency in the NFL is at full boil.

 In the second "official" day of free agency, we didn't see quite the flurry of massive contracts as the day before.
-But in some ways—at least for the teams signing players on Thursday—that's a good thing.
+But in some ways—at least for the teams signing players Thursday—that's a good thing.

 If any one team won the day, it was the Seattle Seahawks—and they did so mainly by keeping their own free agents from departing.
 The New Orleans Saints got their backup quarterback for 2019—no, really.
 The Kansas City Chiefs and New York Giants addressed their pass-rushing needs, albeit with second-tier talent.
 The Pittsburgh Steelers tried to start life post-AB—again, with second-tier talent.

-And the Chicago Bears filled the hole left by the departure of safety Adrian Amos with the bargain of the day.
+And the Chicago Bears filled the hole left by safety Adrian Amos with the bargain of the day.

-Just as Derrik Klassen did so well Wednesday here at Bleacher Report, it's time to look back on that day that was in free agency by assigning grades to the day's personnel moves.
+Just as Derrik Klassen did so well Wednesday here at Bleacher Report, it's time to look back on the day that was in free agency by assigning grades to the day's personnel moves.

 That bargain at safety is as good a place as any to start.